-The Museum recognises and respects

-Aboriginal and Torres Strait Islander

-Peoples' continuous connection to land,

-culture and traditions and works to

-maintain this in all aspects of work at the

-Museum.

-This Innovate RAP will assist the Museum to move forward and to increase its commitments made in the Reflect RAP, and to extend its reach to the wider Aboriginal and Torres Strait Islander community across Western Australia.
+The Museum recognises and respects Aboriginal and Torres Strait Islander peoples continuous connection to land, culture and traditions and works to maintaining this in all aspects of our work at the Museum.
+This Innovate RAP will assist the Museum to move forward and to increase our commitments that were pledged in our Reflect RAP and to extend our reach to the wider Aboriginal and Torres Strait Islander community across Western Australia.

-This Innovate RAP will allow the Museum to develop stronger relationships with Aboriginal and Torres Strait Islander stakeholders and develop and implement programs for cultural learning, employment and supplier diversity.
+This Innovate RAP will allow the Museum to develop stronger relationships with our Aboriginal and Torres Strait Islander stakeholders and develop and implement programs for cultural learning, employment and supplier diversity.